 With the availability of countless video tutorials available on YouTube, I thought it would be nice to have the same above features for video.
 I found that I already had a free package that will slow down video without affecting pitch.
 It is VLC

 media player.
 When you download a guitar tutorial from the WEB it sometimes still isn’t clear enough.
-I am visual so seeing something played will remain with me.
+I am visual so seeing something played will be retained in my brain.
 With VLC you can almost slow down the video to see each note played.
 VLC can also be used to convert MP4 files to MP3.
 So if you have a music video you create a MP3 audio only file using VLC.

 MP3 gain is a very useful free application.
-I have many MP3’s loaded in my various players, computers and it drives me crazy having to adjust the volume because not are created equally.
+I have many MP3’s loaded in my various players, computers and it drives me crazy having to adjust the volume levels vary from recording to recording.
 With MP3 gain you can boost or lower the volume of your MP3 files.
 It’s also free.

 I can talk enough about this great and FREE software package.
 You can lots of great trick with package.
 There are tonnes of plugin to add effects.
 If you can find Mogg files you can listen to multi-track recordings track by track.
 If you happen to have old sound on sound recordings you can sync the tracks together to recoup some lost generations.
 You can fiddle with speed too.
 I had a slew of old recording that were recorded of a machine that somehow worked between 3.75 and 7.5 ips.
 You can increase the volume of tracks.
 You can also create your own Mogg files.
 Just export your multi-track audio files as Ogg files then rename them to Mogg files.
 Audacity will recognize them and open them up.
 The list goes on.
 Audacity